silinternational/awsops/README.md

 This library is a bit scrappy and very opinionated for executing operational processes on AWS the way we like to.

 ## Installation
-If you don't care to modify the source, you can grab a prebuilt binary from the `dist/` folder for your platform and run it directly.
+If you don't care to modify the source, you can grab a prebuilt binary from [Releases](https://github.com/silinternational/awsops/releases).

-You can also clone this repo and use `go build` or `go run` from the `cli/` folder to run it.
+You can also clone this repo and use `go build` to build a binary or `go run` to run it directly.
+Or simply run `make` to build for multiple platforms.

 ## Configuration
 This app makes use of the AWS Go SDK - https://docs.aws.amazon.com/sdk-for-go/api/